 The Shops at Perry Crossing in Plainfield are open seven days a week and have all your shopping and dining needs.
 There is even an AMC 18-screen movie theatre and the Courtyard by Marriott Indianapolis Plainfield is located on-site.
-Occasionally events are held here, like movie night in the summer and holiday festivities in the winter.
+Occasionally The Shops hold events, like movie nights in the summer and holiday festivities in the winter.

 6. Get a tenderloin and sugar cream pie at Oasis Diner

-The historic 1950s Oasis Diner is known for its tenderloins (and Indiana classic), Oasis burger, handcrafted sodas, and homemade pies.
+The historic 1950s Oasis Diner is known for its tenderloins (an Indiana classic), Oasis burger, handcrafted sodas, and homemade pies.

 Other fun things to do in Hendricks County:

 - Oinking Acres Farm Rescue & Sanctuary, Brownsburg – a non-profit rescue from unwanted pot-bellied pigs and other farm animals.
 You can take a tour of the facility, it includes learning about their mission, feeding, and interacting with the pigs.

 - Rusted Silo Southern BBQ & Brewhouse, Lizton – award-winning farm-to-table smokehouse, voted “Indy’s Best BBQ” four years in a row.

 - Who North America, Camby – the only Doctor Who store in North America, themed specifically to the British show.
 It’s a bucket-list destination for any fan.
 In addition to the retail store, there is a museum featuring a private collection of Doctor Who memorabilia and a game/arcade room with a Doctor Who pinball machine and Voyager arcade (free to play).

 - The Tie Dye Lab, Avon – stop in and create your own tie-dye creation!